EnigmaCurry/dry_agent/README.md

 self-hosted Docker platform.
 Once you install dry\_agent on your workstation, you can manage Docker Compose services on any of your remote servers and/or VMs.
 Use dry\_agent via localhost, or open up a port/tunnel to access it remotely.
-Secure authentication is provided by a one-time-use login token.

 This software is in development and is pre-alpha.